 For anyone who needs the motivation to say goodbye to booze, here are the ways you’ll benefit from staying dry:

-- You’ll have a better outlook on life.
 Alcohol is a depressant, and it can seriously contribute to bad cases of anxiety and depression.
-And, if you are already predisposed to these mental illnesses and drink, you have a scary high chance of becoming an alcoholic.
+And, if you are already genetically at risk for these mental illnesses and drink, you have a scary high chance of becoming an alcoholic.
 When you stay away from booze, you’ll be more even keel, and your brain won’t have to work as hard to stay regulated.
 There have been proven cases of people with anxiety who have been able to control their symptoms strictly by quitting alcohol.

 No matter who you are, laying off of alcohol is never a bad idea.
-Sure, red wine is said to have some minor health benefits when drunk in moderation, but you can get those elsewhere too.
-If you think you are addicted to alcohol, it is an absolute necessity to quit drinking in 2018.
+Sure, red wine may have some minor health benefits in moderation, but you can get those elsewhere too.
+If you think you are addicted to alcohol, it is an absolute necessity to quit drinking in 2019.
 Alcoholism has serious, scary consequences for both your health and overall quality of life.
 It can even kill you.
 The early you get treatment, the better.